devops329/devops/instruction/simulatingTraffic/simulatingTraffic.md

 # Simulate a user with an invalid email and password every 25 seconds
 # Simulate a franchisee logging in every two minutes
 # Simulate a diner ordering a pizza every 20 seconds
+# Simulate a diner experiencing a failed pizza order every minute

 # Wait for the background processes to complete
 ```